 Valentine’s Day can easily turn into something boring or even frustrating when its traditions turn monotonous.
-In my opinion, if we really want to celebrate a recurring event at its best, we should buy (or even donate) the only thing that really makes you richer: a trip!
+If we really want to celebrate a recurring event at its best, we should buy (or even donate) the only thing that really makes you richer: a trip!

 As we all know Tuscany can represent THE ideal location for romantic trips, so close your eyes and start thinking about what the best option for you both could be.
 But don’t close them for too long… otherwise you won’t read what’s coming!